scotttam/audiofile/README.md

 # FLAC to AIFF Converter

-A simple GUI application to convert FLAC audio files to AIFF format.
+A simple terminal script to convert FLAC audio files to AIFF format.

 ## Requirements
 - Python 3.7 or higher